-One night the young man tries to bring back two orcas and dies of exhaustion on the beach as he returns.
+One night, the young man tries to bring back 2 orcas and dies of exhaustion on the beach as he returns.
 His distraught wife, who has known his secret all along, opens the Wasgo’s mouth to reveal her husband’s identity to the entire village.
 The mother-in-law realizes the truth behind her newfound powers and status and dies of shame.

 With permission from FNHL, and the Musqueam and Haida, the Looplex X was delicately installed in the atrium of the Forest Sciences Centre.
 The official installation ceremony was held on November 23, 2016.

-As well as adding to the Indigenous presence on campus, the Haida Looplex X canoe also serves as a symbol of the strengthening relationship between the Faculty of Forestry and the Haida, and First Nations.
+As well as adding to the Indigenous presence on campus, the Haida Looplex X Canoe also serves as a symbol of the strengthening relationship between the Faculty of Forestry, the Haida, and First Nations.

 “It will, for all who see it, be a living reminder of the persistence of Haida and Aboriginal culture and of Bill Reid’s legacy.
 For Aboriginal students and youth, it will be a recognition of Indigenous presence at the University, and will generate excitement, pride, and encouragement to succeed.”